centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 import TabItem from '@theme/TabItem';

 Centreon Broker uses global mapping tables for events that can be exchanged.
-This page list properties available for each event type.
+This page lists properties available for each event type.

 ## NEB